boundtotheearth/tp/docs/UserGuide.md

 On the left side of the window is the Active Timers Panel.
 This is where Momentum shows you all the timers that are currently running.

 ![ActiveTimersUI](images/ActiveTimersUI.png)
-Figure X: Location of the Active Timers Panel.
+Figure 5.2.3A: Location of the Active Timers Panel.

 This panel will show you the name of the item, as well as when the timer was started.